-Summarize spoken text is one part of the PTE Listening section of the test.
+Summarize spoken text is one part of the PTE Listening test.
 If you are looking for PTE material to study with, then this article will be a good guide for you.

 I also recommend the weekly E2Language PTE mini mock tests to develop useful methods and practice for all the PTE tasks.

 Fill out the form below and we’ll send you a free PTE mini-mock test webinar to help put your skills to the test!